Policy Action

 Overview

-High-quality, work-based learning (WBL) opportunities enable students to explore potential career pathways, gain valuable workplace experience, and graduate with critical knowledge and competencies necessary for success beyond high school.
+High-quality work-based learning opportunities like internships and apprenticeships (WBL for short) enable students to explore potential career pathways, gain valuable workplace experience, and graduate with the knowledge and competencies necessary for success after high school.

 Criteria